unhappygirl/free-collisions/README.md

 # free-collisions
 A 2D collision engine written in python.
 WIP.
-The code is still so young and... shit 😺
+The code is still so young.